-A great base for exploring the harbour, as it's not only the destination from which all the boats and ferries depart, but it also connects the city to its numerous waterside suburbs, acting as the beating heart of the city.
+An excellent base for exploring the harbour.
+As it's not only the destination from which all the boats and ferries depart.
+So it also connects the city to its numerous waterside suburbs, acting as the beating heart of the city.
 It's also the area where you'll spot some of the most iconic views.

 There's not only 360-degree wonders, but some interesting history to be offered by Sydney Harbour's islands.
 With each of which can be reached quite comfortably by boat or ferry.